theupdateframework/pep-on-pypi-with-tuf/README.rst

 roles on PyPI), as well as the PyPI infrastructure, have been compromised and used to sign new metadata on PyPI.

-If a threshold number of *timestamp*, *snapshot*, or *bins* keys have been compromised, then PyPI MUST take the following steps:
+If a threshold number of *timestamp*, *snapshot*, or *pypi-signed* keys have been compromised, then PyPI MUST take the following steps:

 1. Revoke the *timestamp*, *snapshot* and *targets* role keys from the *root* role.
 This is done by replacing the compromised *timestamp*, *snapshot* and *targets* keys with newly issued keys.

-2. Revoke the *bins* keys from the *targets* role by replacing their keys with newly issued keys.
+2. Revoke the *pypi-signed* keys from the *targets* role by replacing their keys with newly issued keys.
 Sign the new *targets* role metadata and discard the new keys (because, as explained earlier, this increases the security of *targets* metadata).

-3. All targets of the *bins* roles SHOULD be compared with the last known good consistent snapshot where none of the *timestamp*, *snapshot*, or *bins* keys were known to have been compromised.
-Added, updated or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
-After ensuring the integrity of all *bins* targets, the *bins* metadata MUST be regenerated.
+3. All targets of the *pypi-signed* roles SHOULD be compared with the last known good consistent snapshot where none of the *timestamp*, *snapshot*, or *pypi-signed* keys were known to have been compromised.
+Added, updated, or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
+After ensuring the integrity of all *pypi-signed* targets, the *pypi-signed* metadata MUST be regenerated.

-4. The *bins* metadata MUST have their version numbers incremented, expiry times suitably extended, and signatures renewed.
+4. The *pypi-signed* metadata MUST have their version numbers incremented, expiry times suitably extended, and signatures renewed.

 5. A new timestamped consistent snapshot MUST be issued.